We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 The UV light will fade the pigments and leave your countertops with an unsightly yellow hue.

-It’s possible that enough direct UV light through a window can fade the colors over time so be careful choosing quartz for sun-drenched rooms with large windows.
+Even direct UV light through a window can fade the colors over time, so be careful choosing quartz for sun-drenched rooms with large windows.

 What Do You Think About Quartz?